algorithmlover2016/grpc_learn_notes/kubernetes/tutorial/secrets.md

 # Secret consept(reference to https://kubernetes.io/docs/concepts/configuration/secret/)
 To use a Secret, a Pod needs to reference the Secret.
-A Secret can be used with a Pod in three ways:
+A Secret can be used with a Pod in three ways:<br>
-    As files in a volume mounted on one or more of its containers.
+    As files in a volume mounted on one or more of its containers.<br>
-    As container environment variable.
+    As container environment variable.<br>
-    By the kubelet when pulling images for the Pod.
+    By the kubelet when pulling images for the Pod.<br>

 The name of a Secret object must be a valid DNS subdomain name.
-You can specify the "data" and/or the "stringData" field
+You can specify the "data" and/or the "stringData" field<br>
-    when creating a configuration file for a Secret.
+    when creating a configuration file for a Secret.<br>
-The "data" and the "stringData" fields are optional.
+The "data" and the "stringData" fields are optional.<br>
 The values for all keys in the "data" field have to be base64-encoded strings.
-If the conversion to base64 string is not desirable,
+If the conversion to base64 string is not desirable,<br>
-    you can choose to specify the stringData field instead, which accepts arbitrary strings as values.
+    you can choose to specify the stringData field instead, which accepts arbitrary strings as values.<br>

-The keys of "data" and "stringData" must consist of alphanumeric characters, -, _ or ..
+The keys of "data" and "stringData" must consist of alphanumeric characters, -, _ or ..<br>
-All key-value pairs in the "stringData" field are internally merged into the "data" field.
+All key-value pairs in the "stringData" field are internally merged into the "data" field.<br>
-If a key appears in both the "data" and the "stringData" field, the value specified in the "stringData" field takes precedence
+If a key appears in both the "data" and the "stringData" field, the value specified in the "stringData" field takes precedence<br>

 ## Types of Secret: